danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 - Why React re-renders
 - React Fiber
-- Component Lifecycle
 - Hooks
 - Memoisation
-- Exercise - Putting it all together
+- Exercise - Optimising
 - React Compiler
 - Quiz?<!-- .element: class="fragment" -->

 Note:
-- Touched on rendering, now we discuss why it does it
+- Previously touched on rendering, today we discuss why
-- React Fiber - Rework on the reconciler algorithm (the process which updates the DOM)
+- React Fiber
+  - Rework to the process which updates the virtual DOM
-- Component Lifecycle
-- Hooks
+- Most common Hooks
-- Memoisation
+- Memoisation which is how we can manually control a components render
-- 2 Exercises to go over some optimisation techniques
+- Exercise to some examples of optimising our components
 - React Compiler
 - If we have time - Quiz